vitessio/website/content/en/docs/user-guides/vschema-guide/unsharded.md

 ```

 {{< info >}}
 If `product` is the only keyspace in the cluster, a vschema is unnecessary.
 Vitess treats single keyspace clusters as a special case and optimistically forwards all queries to that keyspace even if there is no table metadata present in the vschema.
-But it is best practice to provide a full vschema to avoid future complications.
+But it is a best practice to provide a full vschema to avoid future complications.
 {{< /info >}}

 Bringing up the cluster will allow you to access the `product` table.
 You can now insert rows into the table: